nitishdayal/cra_closer_look/README.md

 # Create-React-App Development Flow

 Here is the directory structure of the example application found under `tic-tac-toe`.
-  It is the end result us using Create-React-App to generate the initial scaffolding, creating a folder `utils/` under `src/` (files necessary for the application should all be somewhere in under the `src/` folder, or the `public/` folder for static files).
+  It is the end result of us using Create-React-App to generate the initial scaffolding, creating a folder `utils/` under `src/` (files necessary for the application should all be somewhere in under the `src/` folder, or the `public/` folder for static files).